ultimatezenzar/godot-touch-joystick/README.md

-circle_pad_radius sets the radius of the circle pad itself dead_zone a circular area in the center of the joystcik in which input is ignored outer_ring_radius sets the size of the space in which the circle pad can move
+circle_pad_radius sets the radius of the circle pad itself dead_zone a circular area in the center of the joystcik in which input is ignored outer_ring_radius sets the size of the space in which the circle pad can move touch_screen_only can be set to block the joystick from displaying on devices that do not have a touchscreen or support emulation of one